- Santa Clara Celebrates Start of Family Justice Center Construction

 California Environmental Quality Act (CEQA) Compliance

-The AOC is the lead agency responsible for CEQA compliance.
+Council staff are responsible for CEQA compliance.
 A Mitigated Negative Declaration was prepared for the project.

 January 19, 2010 through February 17, 2010: Draft report circulated.